orkes-io/docs/docs/how-tos/Tasks/SQS-event-task.md

 ## Creating an SQS Queue

 In your AWS account, open Amazon SQS (search for it in the search bar), and choose `Create queue`.
-Create a queue by entering a name, and scrolling to the botttom to `create queue`.
+Create a queue by entering a name, and scrolling to the bottom to `create queue`.
 In a minute or so, your new queue will appear in the queue list.

 <p align="center"><img src="/content/img/sqs_queue_list.jpg" alt="filtered SQS queue list" width="800" style={{paddingBottom: 40, paddingTop: 40}} /></p>